 - Valid Passport: A student’s passport must be valid for at least six (6) months beyond their period of stay in the U.S. (unless exempt by country-specific agreements).

-- NOTE: The U.S. contact and address information on a DS-160 needs to be a personal contact in the US, or the students’ academic department contact, usually found on the letter of admission.
+- NOTE: The U.S. contact and address information on a DS-160 must be that of a personal contact in the U.S. or the student’s academic department contact, typically listed on the letter of admission.
 It cannot be the ISO.

 - DS-160 Application Fee Payment Receipt: Students are required to pay this fee before their interview.

-- I-901 SEVIS Fee: For initial MIT F-1 or J-1 entry visa sticker/stamp applications, it is essential that the student pay the SEVIS I-901 Fee and retain the receipt as proof.
+- I-901 SEVIS Fee: For initial MIT F-1 or J-1 entry visa sticker/stamp applications, the student must pay the SEVIS I-901 Fee and save the receipt as proof.
 The student will need to bring it with them to their visa sticker/stamp appointment (new/incoming students only).

-- Photos: Students will be required to upload a photo when completing the online Form DS-160.
-If the photo upload fails, the student must bring printed passport-size photos in the format explained in the Photograph Requirements.
+- Photos: When completing the online Form DS-160, the student must upload a photo.
+If the photo upload fails, the student must bring printed passport-size photos in the format explained by the Department of State (DOS) in the Photograph Requirements section on their website.

-- MIT-Issued “Certificate of Eligibility” Document: Form I-20 for a nonimmigrant (F-1) Student Status or a Form DS-2019 for a (J-1) Exchange Visitors Student Status.
+- MIT-Issued “Certificate of Eligibility” Document: The Form I-20 is for F Nonimmigrant Student Status.
+The Form DS-2019 for J Nonimmigrant Exchange Visitors Student Status.

 - Once MIT has issued a student either a Form I-20 or Form DS-2019, the student must: